PeizhaoFrankWang/MSc-Dissertation/README.md

 # MSc-Dissertation
-This is the attached file/materials for the MSc dissertation in CASA.
+This is the attached file/materials for the MSc dissertation at CASA.